jquery-archive/PEP/README.md

 ### touch-action

-According to the spec, the [touch-action](http://www.w3.org/TR/pointerevents/#the-touch-action-css-property) css property controls whether an element will perform a "default action" such as scrolling, or receive a continuous stream of Pointer Events.
+According to the spec, the [touch-action](http://www.w3.org/TR/pointerevents/#the-touch-action-css-property) CSS property controls whether an element will perform a "default action" such as scrolling, or receive a continuous stream of Pointer Events.

 Due to the difficult nature of polyfilling new CSS properties, this library will use a touch-action *attribute* instead.
 In addition, run time changes involving the `touch-action` attribute will be monitored for maximum flexibility.